coders-school/stl/module3/01_computational_complexity.en.md

 ___

-## Complexity `O(x^n)`
+## `O(x^n)` complexity

 This is called exponential complexity.
 The execution time increases exponentially with the amount of input data.
 Imagine a situation where not only the book contains errors that we previously deliberately introduced, but someone decided to print it in a huge circulation and now we have to correct all the books where the time to correct errors was already `n^2`.
 For such a combination, we say complexity is `n^n`.
 So it grows exponentially as the number of books (samples) increases.
 An example would be the DFS (deep-first search) graph, if the input is a matrix.
 Since we have to go through the whole row every time until we find the item we are interested in, so we will do `n^n` steps.
-Rarely seen, so it is a form of curiosity 🙂
+Rarely seen, so it is more of a trivia 🙂

 ___

-## Complexity `O(n!)`
+## `O(n!)` complexity

 This is a factorial complexity, the execution time increases with the rate of factorial with respect to the amount of input data.
 An example of a problem is the traveling salesman problem from the group of graph algorithms.
 Find the shortest route starting from city A, passing through all other cities once and going back to city A. For many years, analysts have been puzzling over how to improve this algorithm.
 We still have room to show off 🙂.
 I will not paste the code here, but if you are interested, I refer you to search for a traveling salesman algorithm.

 ___

-## Complexity `O(n * n!)`
+## `O(n * n!)` complexity

 One of the worst scenarios we can do for the algorithm.
 Imagine a situation where our colleague decided to show us that he was not worth messing with and complains to your supervisor that you messed up the phone book.
 Now, as a punishment, you have to write a program for a robot arranging books on your friend's shelves in alphabetical order.
-However, you decide to do the next (worst) trick for him, and you write a robot that will arrange the books randomly, and then check whether it was possible to arrange them correctly, and if not, he would download them again and arrange them again.
+However, you decide to do the next (worst) trick for him, and you write a robot that will arrange the books randomly, and then check whether they have been arranged correctly, and if not, he would take them again and arrange them again.
 This way, the robot will compose books for weeks or months, but eventually it will succeed 🙂

 Thus, we wrote a perfectly suboptimal sorting algorithm with complexity `O(n * n!)`.
 An example of such sorting is bogosort.

 ___
 <!-- .slide: style="font-size: 0.65em" -->

-## Complexity `O(n * n!)` Example
+## `O(n * n!)` complexity - example

 ```C++
 std::random_device rd;